-If there is one event that defines summer in Vancouver, it's the Honda Celebration of Light international fireworks competition and festival: three nights of the best fireworks displays in Canada.
+If there is one event that defines summer in Vancouver, it's the Honda Celebration of Light international fireworks competition and festival, which features three nights of the best fireworks displays in Canada.

 Since 1990, the annual Celebration of Light has become one of the most prestigious fireworks competitions in the world, attracting the world's best fireworks pyrotechnicians and designers.
-Past shows have included competitors from China and Brazil.
+Past shows have included competitors from China, Canada, the UK, and Brazil.

 Where to Watch the Celebration of Light Fireworks